 See Also: Insurance Sales Training Videos & Resources For New Agents

 5. Address price with your prospects.

 For most agents and producers, price is the elephant in the room.
-It’s one of—if not the—biggest issue, and you have to address it to be successful and close the sale.
+It’s one of—if not the—biggest issue for consumers, and you have to address it to be successful and close the sale.
 According to Steve, the following tactics can help agents make this part of the sales conversation process less intimidating and prone to objection.

-- Paint a picture to make sure your customers feel specific emotions that will help encourage them to see the value in insurance.
+- Paint a picture to evoke specific emotions in your customers that will help encourage them to see the value in insurance.
 Ask the specific question, “How does that make you feel?”
 It’s easy for a potential customer to shrug off a product that feels “too expensive,” but it is much more difficult to object to how they (or their family) would feel not having the product.
-Steve states that his success in closing deals has been in large part thanks to the fact that he always asked this question, and he was able to make his clients feel something.
+Steve states that his success in closing deals has in large part been thanks to the fact that he always asked this question, and was able to make his clients feel something.

 - Don’t let your customers control your conversations with them.
 Stay in control, ask questions, and make sure you’re helping clients feel the value of insurance.
 According to a Harvard study, 95% of people make a purchase subconsciously, not based on logic, so it’s up to you, at every point of the conversation, to ensure your clients can’t create reasons to not buy from you.

 - Be assertive, not aggressive.
 Focus on leading clients through situations, asking more questions, and diving deeper into their wants, needs, and pain points—not telling them what you think they need.
 Steve refers to “Green Eggs & Ham” here as the number one sales book of all time—the character didn’t push the prospect around or give up just because his prospect said no; he simply kept asking questions until the prospect answered the question the way he wanted it answered.

 See Also: Insurance Lead Generation: The Ultimate Playbook